 - Aerobic Vs Anaerobic Exercise: Ok, let’s hold that thought and get some basics out of the way first.

 - Max Heart Rate (MHR): Your MHR = 220 minus Your Age = the heart rate you shouldn’t exceed if you want a good chance of staying alive.

 - VO2 Max: is the measurement of the maximum amount of oxygen a person can utilize during intense exercise.
 It’s a great way to measure aerobic endurance and cardiovascular fitness.
 More on this later.

-- Steady State Cardio: Is any cardio where your heart rate remains between 65%–80% of your MHR for a long period of time.
+- Steady State Cardio: This is any cardio where your heart rate remains between 65%–80% of your MHR for a long period of time.
 Running or Cycling for 20-30 mins in the gym is a perfect example.

 HIIT: Is any exercise where, in recurring intervals, your Heart Rate spikes to 80%+ of MHR.
 So you reach the 160+ zone, stay in it for a minute, then rest to bring it down, and then go at it again.

 As you’d guess from the definition, HIIT is brutal.
 Our hearts don’t like to be made to operate near MHR.
 Neither do our muscles.